 Work on your credit before going car shopping.

 Before buying a Car With Bad Credit you need to check your credit report as soon as you start thinking about buying a new car, even if it’s months or years in advance.
 By cleaning up your credit before applying for a loan, you improve your chances of being approved with good terms.
 Cleaning up your credit includes paying off past-due accounts, disputing credit report errors, and adding positive information to your credit report.

 Avoid additional bad credit items.

 In the months leading up to your loan application, be on your best behavior.
 Buying a Car With Bad Credit make sure you pay everything on time.
 Don’t take on any other major credit obligations, including new credit cards.
 Potential red flags for an auto lender include late rent payments, charge-offs, debt collections, bankruptcy, tax liens, and lawsuit judgments.

 Check current interest rates before buying a car with bad credit.

 You can check online for the latest average auto loan rates to better understand what rate you should expect.
 With good credit, you would qualify for a rate at or below average.
 With bad credit, you’ll typically have a higher interest rate, but be skeptical of any loan rate more than double the average.
 Your loan rate will affect not only your monthly payment but also the price tag of the car you can purchase.

 Skip the extras.

-Buying a car with bad credit, you may not be approved for high loan amount, which may mean you have to sacrifice some of the features you want.
+Buying a car with bad credit, you may not be approved for a high loan amount, which may mean you have to sacrifice some of the features you want.
 Leather seats, sunroof, and a premium speaker system may not be options when you’re trying to buy a car with bad credit.
 You’re already facing a higher loan payment because of the interest rate.
 Don’t make it bigger by adding features to your car.

 Check with nonprofit agencies.